MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access-servers/Set-ClientAccessServer.md

 ```

 ### -IrmLogEnabled
-This parameter is available only in Exchange 2010.
+This parameter is available or functional only in Exchange Server 2010.

 The IrmLogEnabled parameter specifies whether logging is enabled for Information Rights Management (IRM).